Donald Trump’s ascent to the White House is, every bit as much as that of his predecessor, evidence of the death of discernment in America.

 Let’s forget, for a moment, all the gossip and noise and ask ourselves why is Trump so famous and why is he now the president?

 Trump is famous for being famous.
 Have a look at the Forbes 400 list of American billionaires.
-Some are famous: Gates, Buffett, Zuckerberg, Jordan, Winfrey.
+Some are famous: Gates, Buffett, Zuckerberg, Jordan, Oprah.
 However, most are not.
-You may have heard of their companies – Walmart, Amazon, Google, Starbucks – but not of them personally.
-The difference is that Trump has been in everybody’s face flaunting his wealth and trumpeting what he sees as his own wonderfulness since at least the 1980s.
+You may have heard of their companies – Google, Starbucks, Dish Network – but not of them personally.
+Sometimes you might know the name – Jeff Bezos, Phil Knight, Michael Dell – but not what they look like.
+The difference is that Trump has been in everybody’s face flaunting his wealth and trumpeting what he sees as his own wonderfulness since at least the early 1980s.

 We have never seen an egomaniac nearly approaching Trump.
 He makes Muhammad Ali look like a Milquetoast.
 The Bible prophesies – Two Thessalonians 2:3-4 – of the “son of perdition; Who opposeth and exalteth himself above all that is called God, or that is worshipped.”